Rabbids: Film

-In early 2014, a live-action/animated film based on the franchise was in the works by Columbia Pictures.
+In 2014, a film based on the franchise was in the works from Columbia Pictures.
 The following year, Sony Pictures Animation joined in.
-It was supposed to aim for a late 2016 release, but reasons are unknown why it did not get released during that time.
-However, in late 2019, Ubisoft signed a deal with Lionsgate to produce the Rabbids movie instead, with Todd Strauss-Schulson in talks to direct the film with Todd Lieberman and David Hoberman as producers along with Jason Altman and Margaret Boykin.
-It is being developed by Lionsgate, Ubisoft Motion Pictures, Mandeville Films, and Stoopid Buddy Stoodios, with Matt Senreich, Tom Sheppard, and Zeb Wells set to write the film, while revised by Todd Rosenberg.
+It was supposed to aim for a late 2016 release, but the reasons are unknown for why it did not get released during that time.
+In late 2019, Ubisoft signed a deal with Lionsgate to produce the Rabbids film instead, with Todd Strauss-Schulson in talks to direct the film with Todd Lieberman and David Hoberman as producers along with Jason Altman and Margaret Boykin.
+Mandeville Film's Alex Young will be an executive producer for the film.
+It is being developed by Lionsgate, Ubisoft Motion Pictures, Mandeville Films, and Stoopid Buddy Stoodios, with Matthew Senreich, Tom Sheppard, and Zeb Wells set to write the film, while the script is revised by Todd Rosenberg.
+In April 6, 2022, test footage of the film was released on Vimeo by one of the people potentially working on the film, who also posted work-in-progress (WIP) footage of the film Chip 'n Dale: Rescue Rangers, which is produced by Mandeville Films.
+The footage follows two rabbids in the live-action environment going through a zany, rambunctious, and comedic process to find a "glowing green remote".

 Comic book series

-A comic book series based on the franchise has been released in France, Belgium and Switzerland.
+A comic book series based on the franchise has been released in Europe, releasing in countries such as France, Belgium and Switzerland.
 They are drawn by the French cartoonist Romain Pujol and written by Thithaume.
-There are ten volumes.
+As of January 2025 comic book series has seventeen main-series volumes and three special editions.